lanyonm/lanyonm.github.io/_posts/2013-10-06-xbee-kill-a-watt-transmitter.md

 * [10000UF, 6.3V Capacitor](http://www.digikey.com/product-detail/en/ECA-0JM103/P5120-ND)
 * [Green LED](http://www.digikey.com/product-detail/en/MV64530/1080-1128-ND)

-It's easier to just purchase the add-on kit from Adafruit, but I had enough parts lying around, that didn't really make sense.
-I also wanted to get the XBee module with the U.FL connector so I could use it as my receiver.
-The XBees don't have great multi-room range without better antennas.
+It would have been easier to purchase the add-on kit from Adafruit, but I had enough parts lying around _and_ wanted to get the XBee module with the U.FL connector to as receiver XBee.
+After the initial build I found that the XBee Series 1 that ship with the Adafruit kits could barely communicate between adjacent rooms.

 # The Easy Part